sysdiglabs/charts/charts/sysdig-deploy/README.md

 | `rapidResponse.enabled`                 | Enable Rapid Response component in this chart                                                                           | `""`      |

 ## Sysdig Plan Settings
 The `global.sysdig.monitor` and `global.sysdig.secure` parameters allow for easy, convenient control over deployed charts and chart configurations depending on the Sysdig plan desired.
+Enabling both `global.sysdig.monitor` and `global.sysdig.secure` results in a Sysdig Platform installation.

 Per chart overrides are supported should modifications to these sets be desired.
 For example, to deploy the [kspm-collector](https://github.com/sysdiglabs/charts/tree/master/charts/kspm-collector) in addition to the other Sysdig Secure components, the following command can be used:
 ```bash